thiagoperess/dashboards-BI/README.md

 # myfirstBI #

-Estes são meus primeiros painéis com o Microsoft Power BI.
-Resultados do treinamento realizado na Data Science Academy, no Brasil, ensinado pelo mestre Daniel Mendes (grande professor)!
-Criações próprias desenvolvidas a partir de bases de dados fornecidas no curso.
-Eu recomendo o curso para brasileiros ou falantes de português.
-A escola é uma referência quando se trata de ciência de dados!
+These are my first panels with Microsoft Power BI.
+Results of training conducted at the Data Science Academy, in Brazil, taught by master Daniel Mendes (great teacher)!
+Own creations developed from databases provided in the course.
+I recommend the course for Brazilians or Portuguese speakers.
+The school is a reference when it comes to data science!
-Bons estudos =]
+Good studies =]
+Open in Google Translate
+Feedback
+Web result with website links
 Abrir no Google Tradutor
-Feedback
-Resultado da Web com links de sites